Antique Whale Tooth Scrimshaw

 set himself up in San Francisco and engraved

-walrus tusks (and a smaller number of whale teeth known) on commission,
+walrus tusks and whale teeth, on commission,

 becoming the first person to take scrimshandering professional.